LotsOfPixelsStudios/Monstera/README.md

 In this package we define higher level functionality for addons in general.

-This should give the developer a more user friendly interface to use, the developer should still be able to access raw file object as this might be necessary when creating files with different format versions.
+This should give the developer a more user-friendly interface to use, the developer should still be able to access raw file object as this might be necessary when creating files with different format versions.